|Glossary of Purchasing and Warehouse Inventory Terms (For Reference Only)

 Advice of Shipment-Notification to the purchaser that shipment has been made.
 Agency-A department or administrative division of a

 Agent-An individual authorized by an administrator or superior to perform as in public procurement.

 Agreement-A bargain between parties in dealing with one another such as may be applied in procurement to define terms and

 All-Or-None Bid-An invitation to bid for more than one, or a list of items or services for which a partial award would not be made.

-various items or service.
+items or service.
 (2) A bid submitted which offers goods or services in substitution of those requested.
-Such an award would
+Such an award would be

 Alternative Request for Proposals -A Request for Proposals inviting innovative proposals which would meet the needs of the using

 Antitrust Legislation-Laws(s) enacted to prevent noncompetitive trade, supply monopolies or market control by a limited number of

 Appropriation-A Legislative designation of a budget or funding which may only be expended for a certain purpose.